-To make this a productive and efficient program, Department personnel contact owners in advance to schedule initial inspections at time and money.
+To make this a productive and efficient program, District personnel contact owners in advance to schedule initial inspections at a convenient time.
+In 2012, the Department began using an iPad application to electronically complete the inspection and immediately email the final report to the building occupant, saving time and money.